-5 2 Scattish Information took door not imply any SAR obligation.
-In this regard, controllers are 5.2 Scottish Information task does not imply any SAR obligation.
+5.2 Scottish Information task does not imply any SAR obligation.
 In this regard, controllers are not to take action in the case of an aircraft failing to establish communication after an estimate has been received.

-SECTION 4: CHAPTER 4 Oceanic Area Control
+Oceanic Area Control

 - 1.1 This section contains a general outline of those procedures relating to Oceanic Control that are relevant to controllers operating sectors in adjacent domestic airspace.
 More detailed procedures for Oceanic Area controllers are contained in MATS Part 2. - 1.2 Shanwick OAC (Prestwick) provides Area Control, ICAO Standard FIS and Alerting Services to aircraft operating within the Shanwick OCA. - 1.3 The oceanic controller is assisted in this task by the use of an FDPS, which carries out conflict prediction and detection, automatic update of flight profiles and data transfer to online adjacent units. - 1.4 The vertical limits of the Shanwick OCA are from FL55 with no upper limit.
 Throughout the control area, airspace at and above FL55 is notified as Class A. VMC climbs or descents are not permitted.